 Our third call for proposals will be launched on 21 September and stay open until 25 January 2018.
 Around 60 million EUR will become available for new transnational cooperation ideas.
 Around 20 million EUR ERDF from this budget will be allocated to the project ideas that help to improve capacities for urban and regional development in innovation priority.

 In innovation, both specific objective 1.1 and 1.2 will be targeted, encouraging transnational project ideas to exclusively improve:

-Interreg CENTRAL EUROPE will offer around 60 million EUR ERDF for new transnational cooperation ideas as of 21 September 2017.
-The programme is also looking for project ideas in innovation priority that will help linking innovation actors and improve skills for economic and social innovation.
+We offer around 60 million EUR ERDF for new transnational cooperation ideas in the third call for proposals which is open 25 January 2018.
+We are also looking for project ideas in innovation priority that will help linking innovation actors and improve skills for economic and social innovation.

 Million ERDF in total

 Projects so far